narravaganza/narravaganza.github.io/_stories/flavour-of-facts.md

 "Tastes like what?"

 "Like shit.
-Like fucking wet cardboard that's been dragged through vomit.
-Don't know which retards thought it'd be a good idea to make that gunk that I wouldn't feed to a dead dog"
+Like fucking vegan vomit fried in engine oil.
+Don't know which retard thought it'd be an idea to make that gunk, I wouldn't feed it to a dog dying with cancer"

 "Look my friend, look me in the eye, I stayed up till three in the morning last night to serve your request and make this ice cream because I know you care about this craft and I want to serve my dedicated..."